Tokenomics of the Internet Computer

 The Internet Computer (IC) makes use of a utility token called ICP.
-This token is used for the following functions on the platform: First, any ICP holder can participate in the governance of the IC by staking ICP in order to vote on proposals and earn voting rewards.
-Second, you can transform ICP into cycles, which are used as fuel for computation.
-Third, ICP tokens are used to pay the entities who provide compute capacity by operating node machines.
-Last but not least, ICP can be used in order to participate in token swaps of decentralized autonomous organizations (DAOs) on the IC.
-We will elaborate on these four use cases in the following.
-In addition to the aforementioned platform use cases, ICP can also be used as a medium of exchange, i.e., to pay for goods and services like NFTs, subscriptions, etc.
+This token is used as follows in the protocol: First, any ICP holder can participate in the governance of the IC by staking ICP and then vote on or submit governance proposals and earn voting rewards.
+Second, ICP can be transformed into cycles and pay for Internet Computer resources.
+Third, ICP tokens are used to renumerate node providers who operate node machines running the Internet Computer protocol.
+Last but not least, ICP can be used to participate in token swaps of decentralized autonomous organizations (DAOs) on the IC.
+These four protocol use cases are eloborated on in the following.
+However, ICP can of course also be used as a medium of exchange to pay for goods and services such as NFTs, subscriptions, etc.

 Governance and voting rewards

 Anyone can participate in the governance of the IC by staking ICP tokens in so-called neurons.
 Neuron holders can vote on proposals, which are suggestions on how the IC should be changed.
-The neurons’ voting power for decision making is proportional to the number of ICP staked inside.
-However, the voting power also depends on some other neuron characteristics, in particular, for how long tokens are staked.
+The neurons’ voting power for decision making is proportional to the number of ICP staked inside and some other charateristics of the neuron such as the staking duration.
 For example, a neuron can boost its voting power by 100% by setting the time staked to the maximum of 8 years.
 The increased voting power for neurons with longer staking time creates an incentive to vote on proposals with the aim of driving decisions that maximize the value of their staked ICP over the long term.

-For participation in governance, neurons receive voting rewards which can be converted into newly minted ICP.
+For participation in governance, the voting neurons' maturity increases.
+Maturity can then be used to minted ICP.
 Every day, the IC calculates a voting reward pot according to a schedule, which it then divides among all eligible neurons according to their relative voting power.
-The schedule for voting rewards is designed to incentivize early adoption: Initially at genesis, 10% of the total supply of ICP is distributed in voting rewards on an annualized basis.
+The schedule for voting rewards is designed to incentivize early adoption: Initially at genesis, maturity corresponding to 10% of the total supply of ICP is distributed in voting rewards on an annualized basis.
 Over the course of eight years, this number falls to 5%.

-As the daily reward amount is independent of the overall amount of staked ICP in the system, participants receive larger rewards if overall staking and participation in governance decreases.
-This mechanism creates a natural incentive to stake ICP and participate in governance.
+As the daily reward amount is independent of the overall amount of staked ICP in the system and is distributed to neurons in proportion to their voting power and ratio of the proposals they voted on.
+This mehanism creates a natural incentive to stake ICP and participate in governance: the lower participation is the higher the rewards are.
 As of November 2022, 266M ICP is staked, corresponding to 54% of the total supply.
 A significant part of staked ICP, namely 123M ICP (i.e., 46%), is staked for the maximum time of 8 years expressing the long-term commitment of these stakers.

-Neurons can be configured to vote automatically by following the votes of other neurons, in an advanced form of “liquid democracy.”
-Neurons that vote automatically still receive their full share of the voting reward, as they enable the IC community to reach decisions securely and quickly.
+Neurons can be configured to vote automatically by following the votes of other neurons, an advanced form of “liquid democracy.”
+Neurons that vote automatically still receive their full share of the voting rewards, as they enable the IC community to reach decisions securely and quickly.

 The following graph depicts annualized voting rewards as a function of the staking time as of November 1, 2022.
 For current estimates of annualized voting rewards, refer to the IC Dashboard’s Governance page.

-In the "reverse gas model" of the IC, developers pre-pay costs by loading canisters with computation cycles.
-As a consequence, users can interact with a decentralized application (dapp) without having to pay in tokens.
-Since cycles are stable in cost, developers know in advance how much they will need to spend on computation & storage.
+In this so-called "reverse gas model" of the IC, developers pre-pay costs by loading canisters with computation cycles.
+As a consequence, users can interact with a decentralized application (dapp) without needing tokens or dealing with seed-phrases.
+As cycles are stable in cost, developers know in advance how much they will need to spend on computation, storage, and other resources.

 Node provider rewards

-ICP tokens are used to pay the node providers—these are the entities that own and operate the computing nodes that host the IC.
-Node provider rewards are paid via newly minted ICP and computed on a monthly basis for each node individually.
-The amount per node depends on two parameters: First, the location of the node, as hosting prices differ between locations.
+ICP tokens are used to renumerate node providers—these are the entities that own and operate the computing nodes that run the Internet Computer protocol.
+Node provider rewards are paid via newly minted ICP.
+The renumeration they receive is fixed per node and tightly related to their actual costs.
+It depends on two parameters: First, the location of the node, as hosting prices differ between locations.
 Second, the type of the node, i.e., the hardware and connectivity specifications.